stoplightio/documentation/designer.md

 ## Mock Server

 Once you have your API defined, and mocking set up, you can download the Prism API Proxy and run a mock server wherever you like.
 Prism is a single small, dependency free binary file, easily run from the command line.
 The only argument when you run Prism is the path to the .json configuration files.
 The API Designer can generate these files for you!
 Make sure you have an environment selected, and then click the "Download -> Definitions Zip" button in the bottom right of the designer.
 There is a readme in that zip file with simple instructions on how to run your Prism instance.

+# Middleware

+The Prism API proxy supports simple scripts, written in javascript, that can be used to manipulate and react to HTTP traffic in various ways.
+The API designer supports the writing of these scripts in both the environment and endpoint editors.

+Scripts written at the environment level will be run on ALL requests that pass through Prism proxy for this environment.

+Scripts written at the endpoint level will only be run on requests that match the endpoint's HTTP method and path.

+The before script has access to the request, and is run before the request is forwarded to your api server.

+The after script has access to the request and the response, and is run after the request has been processed by your API and is on its way back to the caller.

+Much more information coming soon in the dedicated [Prism proxy documentation](/docs/proxy).

 # API Discovery